 If a zone is showing “open” or in "error" and you are not able to arm your system, you can try to bypass the zone.
-Bypassing tell a zone tells your system to ignore any activity on that zone.
+Bypassing a zone tells your system to ignore any activity on that zone.
 Doing so can allow you to arm a system that has an error that needs service.
-This keep your site safe while awaiting repairs.
+This will keep your site safe while awaiting repairs.

 - Press the 'star' button to enter the menu

 - Press the left and right arrow keys to find the option Bypass.
 Note this is often the first option.

 - Press Star to enter the Bypass Menu